 Amsterdam is a fairly small city but it has a lot of very unique areas that feel completely different from one another.
 If you’re visiting the city but aren’t sure where to stay, read on… Here is our neighbourhood by neighbourhood guide to the city’s districts so you know where to stay in Amsterdam and all the best places in the city for you!

 The centre of Amsterdam, with its historical buildings, beautiful canals and wonky waterside houses, is one of the most stunningly beautiful places in the world.
-There are a lot of hotels in the city centre, ranging from budget-friendly hostels and 1* hotels fulled to the brim with stag parties all the way up to some of the world’s most luxurious and stylish spots.
+There are a lot of hotels in the city centre, ranging from budget-friendly hostels and 1* hotels fulled to the brim with bachelor parties all the way up to some of the world’s most luxurious and stylish spots.
 They vary greatly in price and type but they all have one huge benefit in common – their location!
 If you want to be a short walk from everything the city has to offer, a city centre hotel may be the perfect choice for you.

 There are a couple of downsides, however.
 The city centre is very busy, particularly in the summer months, and with the majority of the city’s bars and clubs nearby, evenings and nights can be pretty rowdy.
 City centre hotels also tend to charge a premium for their location and although there are plenty of bargains to be found, you tend to get what you pay for when it comes to Amsterdam accommodation and if it looks too good to be true, it probably is.